Azure/enterprise-azure-policy-as-code/Docs/desired-state-strategy.md

 ## Use Case 3: Brownfield Transition

 While transitioning to EPAC, existing Policy resources may need to be kept. **Breaking change:** Previously this was accomplished with the `brownfield` variable in the pipeline used to set the `SuppressDeletes` flag on the planning script.
-Unfortunately, the previous approach was to course grained, preventing an EPAC solution to remove its own deprecated Policy resources.
+Unfortunately, the previous approach was to course- grained, preventing an EPAC solution to remove its own deprecated Policy resources.
 Setting `desiredState` to `ownedOnly` allows EPAC to remove its own resources while preserving brownfield instances.

 ``` json
 "desiredState": {